CtrlK

 Completeness

 The 'when' is addressed ('before any creative work - creating features, building components, adding functionality, or modifying behavior') and the 'what' is loosely stated ('Explores user intent, requirements and design before implementation').
-However, the 'what' is vague and the 'when' is overly broad rather than providing explicit, well-scoped triggers.
+However, the 'what' is vague and the 'when' is overly broad, making it a weak but present answer to both questions.

 2 / 3